What Is a Nurse Navigator?

 1. Complete Nursing School

-Gain your foundational knowledge through an approved nursing program to earn either an associate degree in nursing (ADN) or a bachelor’s of science in nursing (BSN).
+Gain your foundational knowledge through an approved nursing program to earn a nursing degree from an accredited program — either an associate degree in nursing (ADN) or a bachelor of science in nursing (BSN).
 Nursing school gives you a taste of different specialties and prepares you for the NCLEX-RN.

 2. Pass the NCLEX-RN

 The NCLEX-RN ensures you comprehend the knowledge required to work as an entry-level nurse.
-After passing this exam, you can feel confident knowing you have what it takes to be a successful new grad nurse.
+After passing this exam, you can feel confident knowing you have what it takes to succeed as a new grad nurse.

 3. Gain Clinical Experience